alejoeie/mask_detection_GUI/README.md

 ### References
 Some of the resources used to achieve this program were thanks to ```@github/balajisrinivas @sentdex @Jose Portilla from Udemy Academy```

-Without these three people it would not be possible to understand and perform machine learning using python.
+Without these people it would not be possible to understand and perform machine learning using python.